Ismahane Lahmar: Career

 After returning to France, she was enrolled to University of Paris XII to study economics.
 After completing the degree in Economics and Management, she moved to study Foreign Languages with her sister.
 In the middle of the university year, she went on a trip to Canada and joined a singer friend on a tour of Quebec.
 During this period, she started film direction.

 He trained acting and drama at the Superior School of Audiovisual Production (ESRA) in Paris.
 Later she moved to New York University and obtained her master's degree in directing.
 In 2008, she made her directorial debut with the short film Red Hope in 2008.
 The she wrote the screenplay for the feature film Al Yasmine with the support by the Dubai Film Connection workshop.

 In 2010, she decided to go to Tunisia, with the feature film Under the Elbow.
 However, she withdrew the decision due to the political upheaval in the country.
-In 2014, she directed the her second short film Rainbow.
+In 2014, she directed her second short film Rainbow.
 It was presented in July 2014 at the Rares & Tunisiens Cycle.
 In 2016, she wrote and directed the film Woh, a Tunisian comedy financed by the Tunisian public.
 In 2019 she founded the production company 'Madame Prod' in which she develops and supports projects for women and genre cinema.